TheFalseFriend/voiceofgod/project-details.md

 1202640 Hayden Ball
 1230426 Thomas Cumming
 1208373 Aaron Bradley
 1204589 Connor Stuart

 Project Title
 -------------

+Voice of God

 Project Description
 -------------------

 Briefly describe what your software will do.

 Destroy a castle by throwing rocks from a catapult, controlled using your voice.

 Minimum Requirements
 --------------------

 What are the minimum features/functionality that you propose to implement?
 Additional Functionality

 List potential additional features that could be implemented in addition to the minimum requirements, if time permits.